Real Estate Lingo Decoded

 Liquid Asset: a cash asset or an asset that is easily converted into cash.

 Listing Agreement: a contract between a seller and a real estate professional to market and sell a home.
-A listing agreement obligates the real estate professional (or his or her agent) to seek qualified buyers, report all purchase offers and help negotiate the highest possible price and most favorable terms for the property seller.
+A listing agreement obligates the real estate professional to seek qualified buyers and help negotiate the highest possible price.

 Loan: money borrowed that is usually repaid with interest.